 Almost every day we can find some news about somebody’s email getting hacked, identities stolen or privacy exploited.
 We should get use to it: It is new reality.
 It’s more important for us to secure our computers nowadays than it is for us to lock our doors.
 It’s not easy to survive with stolen identity.
 It takes lot of time, in some cases more than a decade to recover your identity .

-So, what can you do to protect yourself?
-There are a number of measures you can take, such as updating your Facebook security settings or creating long, secure passwords, but one of the easiest things you can do today is start using a VPN.
+So, How can you protect yourself?
+There are a number of methods or measures you can take, such as make some updations in your Facebook security settings or creating long enough, secure passwords, but one of the easiest or we can say simplest thing you can do today is to start using a VPN(Virtual Private Network).
 It’s not full proof and despite the marketing, I don’t believe we’re ever completely anonymous or totally safe on the internet, but it is the best step you can take to secure yourself online.

 VPN (Virtual Private Network)

 Well then that begs the question, what exactly is a VPN?
 A VPN, again a virtual private network, is a means to encrypt, or secure, your data to keep it safe and add a layer of privacy to protect your identity.
 Normally, your computer accesses the internet directly via your internet service provider.
 This type of direct connection may be fast but, it’s not secured and it’s very easily track you.
 When you access the internet via a VPN, imagine that your connection is routed through the internet via a secure tunnel to a server in another location – like in a different city, or maybe in a different country.

 Here, the server will access the internet for you.
 Keeping your data safe is not the only benefit here , you’re also hiding your location by making the internet think that you’re located where the server is, not your actual home or office.